Rachelidekel/react-around-auth/README.md

 ## Description and Functionality

-- project on React, featuring authorization and registration
+- Project on React, featuring authorization and registration

 - This repository continue the front-end project on React Around the u.s. with added authorization and registration features.